 - Lime slices

-- Preheat the oven to 350°F. Lightly grease a 9-inch pie plate with coconut oil.
+- Prep: Preheat the oven to 350°F. Lightly grease a 9-inch pie plate with coconut oil.

-- Prepare and bake your Gluten Free Graham Cracker Crust for 6 minutes.
+- Make the crust: Prepare and bake your Gluten Free Graham Cracker Crust for 6 minutes.
 Transfer to a wire rack to cool.

-- Pour the filling into the crust and bake for 20 minutes on the center rack, or until the filling has just set, though still wobbly in the center.
-The center should read 145°F.
+- Bake: Pour the filling into the crust and bake for 20-30 minutes on the center rack, or until the filling has just set, though still wobbly in the center.
+The center should read 145°F. Please make sure to check the temperature!
+If you pull it out too early, it will not set.

 - This key lime pie is pictured with coconut whipped cream from a whipped cream dispenser—it’s my favorite way to make coconut whipped cream!
 Just pour a can of cold coconut milk (not separated) into a whipped cream dispenser.
 Add about 1-2 tablespoon of organic powdered sugar and stir.
 Attached the decorative components and the N02 dispenser, release, and watch the light and fluffy coconut whipped cream flow!
 See how to make coconut whipped cream for detailed instructions.